Article I - Name and Location of Association

 - Membership on any Association Standing Committee or Task Force shall be open to any official or employee of a Member.
 Committee Members, as well as chairs of each committee, shall be appointed by the President, subject to the approval of the Board of Directors.
 Committee members shall be appointed for a period of up to two years, to be terminated automatically with the biennial election of new Association Officers.
 Committee chairmen shall be appointed for a period of one year.
 All Appointees, whether members, or chairmen are eligible for reappointment with no limit on the number of such appointments.

-- Each Standing Committee shall prepare a proposed budget and work-plan for the next fiscal year, to be made part of the overall Association budget presented to the Board of Directors.
+- Each Standing Committee can recommend a proposed budget and work-plan for the next fiscal year, to be made part of the overall Association budget presented to the Board of Directors.
 In conjunction with the proposed budget and work-plan, each Committee shall report to the Board of Directors on their activities of the prior twelve months.

 Article VII - Membership